MicroEJ/docs/VEEPortingGuide/vgCco.rst

 This generic C module requires some specific modules:

-* Path and Gradient require a C module specific to a platform (to a GPU format).
+* Path and Gradient require a C module specific to a VEE Port (to a GPU format).
 * Font requires the Freetype library and optionally the Harfbuzz library to manage the :ref:`complex layout <section_vg_font_complex>`.

 Configuration